bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 # Short-Frame-Price-Prediction
 Build an algorithm that can predict LOB future states, in order to find optimal opportunities for liquidation.
 Businesses or individuals might need to liquidate large amounts of $$ on short time frames.
 For any organization that has to perform high-volume purchases or liquidations on the market, this could reduce costs.
+**The goal of this project is NOT to get as close as possible at each point, but rather to capture general trends and capitalize on those**

 # Quick Guide
 I used my own terminal to stream the websocket and to transform the data to create a new dataset, which is used in the visuals and modeling notebook in Google Colab